Sankalpa0011/Sankalpa0011/README.md

 **IT Undergraduate**
 - Institute of Technology, University of Moratuwa
-- 📍 Homagama, Sri Lanka
+- 📍 Kandy, Sri Lanka

 ---